 **For information, 23,260 kWh corresponds to the consumption of a typical residential customer (family of three).

 Have you just moved into a house or flat that was previously inhabited?
 You can take advantage of this to ask the previous occupant how much gas they consumed to get an idea of how much your future bills will be.
 Don’t hesitate to ask for their consumption figures for the past few years as you will then be able to take an average and avoid too much discrepancy in your consumption forecast.

-If the previous occupant does not know their gas consumption, ask them for their monthly instalment amount and multiply it by 12 and then by 20.
+If the previous occupant does not know their gas consumption, ask them for their monthly installment amount and multiply it by 12 and then by 20.
 This will give a result in kWh.
-It will still be a very approximate estimate as the instalment amount depends on the supplier and the contract.
-It’s also possible that the instalment amount was not appropriate for the person’s actual consumption.
+It will still be a very approximate estimate as the installment amount depends on the supplier and the contract.
+It’s also possible that the installment amount was not appropriate for the person’s actual consumption.